Last updated: March 2026

 Temperament

 No bloodline guarantees behavior.
-Temperament depends on genetics, environment, training, and socialization.
+Temperament depends on genetics, environment, training, and socialization — the Colby lineage is no exception.

 - Protective without being inherently aggressive

-Structured training is essential.
+Structured training from an early age is essential.
 See Urban Pit Bull Training: 9 Responsible, Humane Tips.

 Exercise and Care

-- At least 60 minutes of daily exercise
+- At least 60 minutes of vigorous daily exercise (running, fetch, agility)

-They can adapt to apartment living if exercise and structure are provided.
+They can adapt to apartment living if their exercise and mental stimulation needs are fully met.
+A tired Colby Pitbull is a calm one.

 Health and Lifespan